 Georgia Economic Prosperity Initiative

-In the value chain selection phase, JAA looked at potential value chains for project intervention within these sectors.
-Each value chain was assessed in terms of its 1) competitiveness potential; 2) impact on the economy and beneficiaries; 3) quality of leadership (within the value chain); and 4) synergies with other value chains, cross-cutting themes, and other aspects of importance to EPI’s objectives.
-The value chain assessment report was delivered to and accepted by USAID and the Government of Georgia.
-The value chains with which the project is currently working are apparel, meetings, incentives, conferences, and exhibitions (MICE) tourism, and wine tourism.
+In the value chain selection phase, JAA then identified and assessed potential value chains for project intervention within these sectors.
+JAA assessed each value chain in terms of its 1) competitiveness potential; 2) impact on the economy and beneficiaries; 3) quality of leadership (within the value chain); and 4) synergies with other value chains, cross-cutting themes, and 5) other aspects of importance to EPI’s objectives.
+This comprehensive value chain analysis formed the basis of the project’s sector prioritization and work planning.

-In MICE tourism, EPI has been conducting workshops for destination management companies, travel agencies, hotels, event management companies, and government bodies to provide them with advice on MICE tourism business development best practices.
+In MICE tourism, EPI conducted workshops for destination management companies, travel agencies, hotels, event management companies, and government bodies to provide them with advice on MICE tourism business development best practices.